Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

+\end{itemize} In addition, the EEG and visual modal model trained in AMBOKD are named AMBOKD-E and AMBOKD-V.

-As indicated in Table~\ref{table0}, our proposed AMBOKD achieve impressive results in the dim object recognition task of subject-independent experiments.
+As indicated in Table~\ref{table0}, our proposed AMBOKD achieves impressive results in the dim object recognition task of subject-independent experiments.
 This outcome surpasses the performance of baseline and state-of-the-art approaches.
-Meanwhile, the mutual learning mode with AMB module enhances the performance of EEG and visual modality models: all three metrics of AMBOKD-E and AMBOKD-V surpass those of the original unimodality models MCGRAM and Efficient-Net.
-The AUC-based ANOVA statistical test findings demonstrate that our proposed AMBOKD, AMBOKD-E, and AMBOKD-V significantly outperform all comparison approaches in subject-independent experiments ($p<0.05$)
+Additionally, the mutual learning mode with the AMB module enhances the performance of EEG and visual modality models: AMBOKD-E and AMBOKD-V outperform the original unimodal models MCGRAM and EfficientNet across AUC, ACC, and F1 metrics.
+The AUC-based ANOVA statistical test findings demonstrate that our proposed AMBOKD, AMBOKD-E, and AMBOKD-V significantly outperform all comparison approaches in subject-independent experiments ($p<0.05$).

-Table~\ref{table0-1} shows the comparison results obtained from subject-dependent experiments.
-Notably, optimal results are achieved across all subjects using our approach, indicating significant advantages.
-This finding serves as a compelling demonstration of the effectiveness and adaptability of our method when applied to subject-specific experiments within practical scenarios.

 These results lead to the conclusion that the AMBOKD method effectively combines the cognitive and visual domains, extracting fused global representations.
 Furthermore, it enables dynamic equilibrium mutual learning between unimodality models and the fusion modality during the training process, leading to improved performance in the fusion, EEG, and visual models.